tkaefer/java-interview/topics/core/microservice.md

 **Isolate failures.** Use resiliency strategies to prevent failures within a service from cascading.
 See Resiliency patterns and Designing reliable applications.

+## Process for building a microservices architecture

+The articles listed here present a structured approach for designing, building, and operating a microservices architecture.

+**Domain analysis.** To avoid some common pitfalls when designing microservices, use domain analysis to define your microservice boundaries.
+Follow these steps:

+- Use domain analysis to model microservices.(https://docs.microsoft.com/en-us/azure/architecture/microservices/model/domain-analysis)
+- Use tactical DDD to design microservices.
+- Identify microservice boundaries.
+Design the services.
+Microservices require a different approach to designing and building applications.
+For more information, see Designing a microservices architecture.

+Operate in production.
+Because microservices architectures are distributed, you must have robust operations for deployment and monitoring.

+CI/CD for microservices architectures
+Build a CI/CD pipeline for microservices on Kubernetes Monitor microservices running on Azure Kubernetes Service (AKS)

 ![image](https://user-images.githubusercontent.com/29313557/113444077-ccb91000-9410-11eb-8b96-d005534ad156.png)